jingxiangma/jingxiangma.github.io/index.md

 ## Seminars

-In Sheffield we have learning seminars from time to time.
+In Sheffield we have learning seminars regularly.

 In autumn 2023, I organized a seminar on **singularity theory**, following Arnold's book 'Dynamical Systems VI: Singularity Theory I'.
+See the notes [here](https://drive.google.com/open?id=15tSNSmWFvr_BC6FYD0jfV5DnRvLfbFEN&usp=drive_fs).

 In spring 2025,  I co-organized a seminar on **Frobenius manifolds and quantum cohomology**, which is about some selected topics on Dubrovin's conjecture and behaviours of quantum cohomology under birational transformations.
-I will upload some materials from these seminars here in the future.
+See the notes [here](https://drive.google.com/open?id=1dZMM-rtq29UvBs3KoKJ6YlxuS4Fl7uXk&usp=drive_fs).

 ---